-Trying to squeeze an extra millisecond out of a fast site is unlikely to provide many benefits.
+As SEO experts in Perth, we know trying to squeeze an extra millisecond out of a fast site is unlikely to provide many benefits.
 However, websites with noticeable speed issues will feel the wrath.
 So, if you’ve been putting off that planned website turbo-charge, now’s the time to take it to the mechanic.
 Below are a few pointers to get you started.

 Firstly, how do you know whether your website has a speed problem?
 Thanks to Google, there are a few tools to help you diagnose any issues:

 - Chrome User Experience Report: A public dataset of key user experience metrics for popular destinations on the web, as experienced by Chrome users under real-world conditions.

 - Lighthouse: An automated tool and a part of Chrome Developer Tools for auditing the quality (performance, accessibility, and more) of web pages.

 - PageSpeed Insights: A tool that indicates how well a page performs on the Chrome UX Report and suggests performance optimisations.

 If the above tools identify any issues, simply correct them by bringing your website speed performance up to specification.
 Below are five features to address.

 Image size is the bane of most website’s speed scores.
 In an effort to keep websites looking amazing, people fall into trap of using large high-resolution images or media files.
 The reality is we don’t need high-resolution files on the internet as our screens don’t require it.
 However, due to poor education or laziness, these large media files creep onto our sites causing performance issues.
 There are numerous tools that help you quickly and easily compress images before you add them to your website to reduce load times such as Compressor.io.